laravel/cashier-stripe/.github/CONTRIBUTING.md

     <env name="STRIPE_SECRET" value="Your Stripe Testing Secret Key"/>

-**Make sure to use your "testing" secret key and not your production secret key.** Please note that due to the fact that actual API requests against Stripe are being made, these tests take a few minutes to run.
+**Make sure to use your "testing" secret key and not your production secret key.** These tests may take a few minutes to run due to the fact that actual API requests against Stripe are being made.
+You may also encounter rate limiting errors from Stripe while running these tests.
+Unfortunately, there is no work around for this except waiting for the rate limit to expire.

-While running these tests a few times after each other you may run into Stripe's rate limiting for test mode.
-Unfortunately there's no way around this and the only solution is to wait a bit between running the tests.